About Dunbar West — In Depth

 Business & Licensing Records

-The City of Dunbar's Building Inspector and Zoning Departments are responsible for overseeing the issuance of business licenses, building permits, and zoning approvals within the city limits.
-Local entrepreneurs and business owners can visit the Dunbar City Clerk's Office to initiate the process of establishing a new commercial enterprise or obtaining the necessary documentation for an existing operation.
+The City of Dunbar's Building Inspector and Zoning Departments oversee business licenses, building permits, and zoning approvals within city limits.
+Local entrepreneurs and business owners can visit the Dunbar City Clerk's Office to start the process of establishing a new commercial enterprise or obtaining necessary documentation for existing operations.
+This office is the primary point of contact for regulatory requirements and compliance questions.

 Elections & Voter Records